About Harmonize 4 Speech

 • Supports Aphasia Centres dedicated to helping Stroke Survivors communicate.

-• Supports projects and seminars of the Ontario (OSLA) and Canadian (CASLPA) Associations of Speech-Language Pathologists and Audiologists
+• Supports projects and seminars of Speech-Language and Audiology Canada (SAC)

-• Supports the work of the Canadian Association for People Who Stutter (CAPS), and the Ontario Association for Families of Children with Communicative Disorders (OAFCCD).
+• Supports the work of the Canadian Stuttering Association (CSA) and the Ontario Association for Families of Children with Communicative Disorders (OAFCCD).

-• Provides text books, bursaries and scholarships for Speech Pathology students at the University of Western Ontario (London), the University of Toronto, University of Ottawa, Georgian College (Barrie) and Durham College (Oshawa).
+• Provides text books, bursaries and scholarships for Speech Pathology students at Western University (London), the University of Toronto, University of Ottawa, Wilfrid Laurier University (Waterloo), Laurentian University (Sudbury), Georgian College (Barrie) and Durham College (Oshawa).
 Funds research studies at various Universities and Treatment Centres.

-• Sponsors five annual scholarships for Ontario speech pathology students at qualifying universities outside of Ontario up to a maximum of $1,500.00 per year for each of the two scholastic years.
+• Sponsors three annual scholarships for Ontario speech pathology students at qualifying universities outside of Ontario up to a maximum of $1,500.00 CDN Funds .

 • Supports summer camps for children with speech disorders throughout Ontario and summer Aphasia camps for adults regaining speech after a stroke.